openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 ```sh
 sudo -E su
 ```
 3. Install the **Intel® Graphics Compute Runtime for OpenCL™** driver components required to use the GPU plugin and write custom layers for Intel® Integrated Graphics.
-Run the installation script:
+The drivers are not included in the package, to install it, make sure you have the internet connection and run the installation script:
 ```sh
 ./install_NEO_OCL_driver.sh
 ```
-   The drivers are not included in the package and the script downloads them.
-Make sure you have the internet connection for this step.<br>
    The script compares the driver version on the system to the current version.
 If the driver version on the system is higher or equal to the current version, the script does not install a new driver.
 If the version of the driver is lower than the current version, the script uninstalls the lower and installs the current version with your permission:
    ![](../img/NEO_check_agreement.png)